Virtual CAPS Services

 WellTrack is an app and website available to students at any time of day and from any location.
 WellTrack features a wellness assessment that students can take one time, or on an as-needed basis, to help them understand the activities associated with when they feel better and worse, and to identify patterns in their daily activities and how they are feeling.

-- Counseling and Psychological Services (CAPS) offers psycho-educational programs designed to reduce distress and/or increase wellbeing.
+CAPS offers psychoeducational programs designed to reduce distress and increase wellbeing.
 Zoom-based outreach events can be requested for your group.

 Thriving Campus is a tool for finding mental health providers in your community.